attilammagyar/js80p/README.md

 The sound of a ping-pong ball dropping on a glockenspiel, showcasing a use of LFO amount envelopes.

+<a id="preset-lo-fi-keys"></a>

+### Lo-fi Keys

+Starts out as an electric piano with lots of echo and reverb, but the more you turn up the mod wheel, the more unstable the pitch becomes, and the more distortions and fluttering the tape delay produces.
+Turn up the pitch wheel to boost the mids and apply a high-pass filter, and turn it down to slow down the tape delay and lower the pitch of the oscillators.
+Aftertouch adds a brief flute-like triangle pad sound to the mix.

 <a id="bugs" href="#toc">Table of Contents</a>